Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Experiments

+This section presents results demonstrating the performance gains by our engineering optimizations, validating the effectiveness of our methods in addressing the hardware utilization challenges for the $k$-level-based algorithms, while also helping to distinguish between speedups attributable to algorithmic improvements and those arising from engineering optimizations~\cite{kriegel2017black}.

+\subparagraph{Memory access.} Figure~\ref{klevel-tree} shows the performance gains resulting from memory optimizations applied to the tournament tree implementation for the 2-D $k$-level-based algorithm.
+We compared the algorithm's overall performance using both an optimized and an unoptimized implementation, with the latter approximating a fully dynamic tournament tree while avoiding self-balancing by inserting new nodes into vacancies left by deletions.
+Consequently, the performance advantage of the optimized implementation over the unoptimized one primarily stems from memory optimizations.
+Our experimental results show notable speedups of $2.54$x and $6.80$x for the COMPAS and IIT-JEE datasets respectively, highlighting the practical performance benefits of our optimized implementation.

-\textbf{Parallel performance.} Figure~\ref{klevel-thread} shows the efficiency of our parallel implementation of the $k$-level-based method.
+\subparagraph{Parallelism.} Figure~\ref{klevel-thread} shows the efficiency of our parallel implementation of the multi-dimensional $k$-level-based algorithm.
 For the COMPAS dataset, we set $k = 50$ and $\epsilon = 0.025$, while for the IIT-JEE dataset, we used $k = 100$ and $\epsilon = 0.05$.
-For our (stand-alone) sequential implementation, the average search times for a given weight vector were $1503$s and $67$s respectively.
+For our (stand-alone) sequential implementation, the average run times were $1503$s and $67$s respectively.
 With $64$ threads, our parallel implementation achieved speedups of $55$x and $47$x respectively, and with $128$ threads, the speedups increased to $102$x and $83$x.
 Our implementation demonstrated good scalability, effectively leveraging an increasing number of threads for heavy workloads without obvious degradation in parallel scaling performance, even up to 128 threads.